Eight Unexpected Reasons Why Your Skin Might Be Dry

-It starts with an itch.
-The one that comes hand in hand with dehydration.
-Dry skin -- it’s pretty uncomfortable.
-And sometimes it feels like it won’t ever end.
-You lap on moisturizer and your body just drinks it up.
+It starts with an itch, the one that comes hand in hand with dehydration and feels like it might never end.
+You layer on moisturizer and your body just drinks it up.
 Then, an hour later, your legs are back to feeling drier than a sandbox.
-File this under “un-fun.”
-It’s also not news to you, but there are some more reasons, aside from it being cold outside, why it might be happening to you.
+Simply put, dry skin is uncomfortable and just not fun.
+And it's probably not news to you, but the weather isn't the only thing that impacts how dry or hydrated your skin is.
+Here, some unusual reasons why dry skin might be happening to you.

-If you are regularly moisturizing, but it never seems to do anything tangible to the condition of your skin, inflammation could be the culprit.
-Dr. Kenneth Howe of Wexler dermatology explained, “Due to decreased amounts of oils and water content within the stratum corneum (the skin's outermost layer), dry skin is prone to cracking.
-These cracks are breaches in the skin barrier that allow entry of irritants and allergens -- and so it's quite natural for dry skin to segue into the more severe state of dry, inflamed skin."
+If you're regularly moisturizing, but it never seems to do anything noticeable to the condition of your skin, inflammation could be the culprit.
+Dr. Kenneth Howe of Wexler Dermatology says, "Due to decreased amounts of oils and water content within the stratum corneum (the skin's outermost layer), dry skin is prone to cracking.
+These cracks are breaches in the skin barrier that allow entry of irritants and allergens—and so it's quite natural for dry skin to segue into the more severe state of dry, inflamed skin."

 So, how do you know if your skin is inflamed and not just dry?
-Symptoms of inflammation in the skin includes itchiness, redness, increased flakiness, and sensitivity.
+Symptoms of inflammation in the skin include itchiness, redness, increased flakiness, and sensitivity.
 You probably know of this condition as eczema.
-And of course, you probably want to know why your moisturizer isn't cutting the mustard when you've arrived at that place.
-Dr. Howe explained, “Since moisturizers do not directly address inflammation, they often exhibit little impact on skin that has reached this state.
+Oof course, you probably want to know why your moisturizer isn't cutting it when you've arrived at that place.
+Dr. Howe says, "Since moisturizers do not directly address inflammation, they often exhibit little impact on skin that has reached this state.
 The most common and effective treatment is a topical steroid cream or ointment, but there are some herbal medications that are useful, as well."